NebraLtd/Helium-Guides/docs/handy-guides/port-forwarding/overview.md

 > **Please note:** it is not possible to port forward multiple devices on the same network so if you have more than one hotspot it's better to have them on separate networks for optimal performance.

+# Port forwarding with 4G / LTE connection

+A lot of 4G / LTE cellular network providers use [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT) for their data services and therefore your devices do not get a statically assigned public IP address.
+If this is the case with your provider, it will not be possible to get your miner out of relayed status.
+This may not cause an issue with the operation of your hotspot, but in certain circumstances it can cause slower syncing and reduced earnings.

+Some network providers offer static IP addresses as part of their offering (usually for an additional charge) and if your carrier offers this it is highly recommended to upgrade to a static IP.

 # Contributing

 To make getting up and running as easy as possible, we'd love it if you could help document your network's system!